the-eshocaleb/yourban/README.md

 # Yourban

 A full-stack movie catalogue for browsing, filtering, and managing French box-office titles.
-The app ships with a seeded dataset of **200 films** and provides CRUD operations, analytics on the home page, and a client-side recommendation engine on the movie detail page.
+The app ships with a seeded dataset of **200 films** and provides CRUD operations, analytics on the home page, and a recommendation system on the movie detail page.

 ## Table of contents